aashish2604/parsed_readmore/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-# ***Parsed Readmore***
+# **Parsed Readmore**

 A package which allows to enter text which can be collapsed and expanded.
-Moreover, it will automatically parse the urls present in the text into a hyperlink.
+Moreover, it will automatically parse the urls present in the text into hyperlinks.

 ![Demo Gif](https://github.com/aashish2604/parsed_readmore/blob/main/assets/resized_parsed_readmore.gif)